Adam-Chiang-TH/Road-Condition-Monitoring-Device/README.md

 ## `test` folder

-Includes all tests (application-specific and language-specific) relevant to development.
+Includes all tests (application-specific and language-specific) relevant to development of the main firmware.